top of page

 Research Vision

-I plan to pursue in-depth investigations into the fate of emerging contaminants in natural environments and their interactions with microorganisms and soil and sediment components.
-I expect my research to advance the use of biological processes for the remediation of contaminated sites and to increase the efficiency and sustainability of wastewater treatment processes, to provide information to regulatory agencies and institutions responsible for risk assessment of toxic chemicals, and to shed light on mechanisms leading to the accumulation or attenuation of contaminants in different environmental matrices.
+My research group pursues in-depth investigations of the fate of emerging contaminants in natural environments and their interactions with microorganisms, soil and sediment components.
+I expect my research to advance the use of biological processes for the remediation of contaminated sites and to increase the efficiency and sustainability of wastewater treatment processes, to provide information to regulatory agencies, and to shed light on mechanisms leading to the attenuation of contaminants in different environmental matrices.

 Figure_Research_Statement.PNG